William Penn University

-William Penn University is a private university in Oskaloosa, Iowa.
+William Penn University is a private university in Oskaloosa, Iowa, United States.
 It was founded by members of the Religious Society of Friends (Quakers) in 1873 as Penn College.
 In 1933, the name was changed to William Penn College, and finally to William Penn University in 2000.

 History

-Penn College opened September 24, 1873.
-The college's name was changed from Penn College to William Penn College in 1933, sparking a controversy whether or not the institution had ceased to exist as an educational institution.
-That matter was settled once and for all by the Iowa Supreme Court which ruled that Penn College had not ceased to exist as an educational institution.
+Originally founded as Penn College, William Penn University opened on September 24, 1873.
+The college's name was changed to William Penn College in 1933.
 In 2000, the name was changed again from William Penn College to William Penn University.

-In 1916, fire destroyed the original campus and Penn's business manager Robert Williams and freshman student Harry Oakley were killed when the four-ton college bell crashed through the main building and buried them beneath it.
+In 1916, a fire destroyed the original campus and caused two deaths when a four-ton bell crashed through the main building.
+Penn College's business manager Robert Williams and freshman student Harry Oakley were killed after being struck by the bell.

-In 1995, William Penn's 'College for Working Adults' was founded, which enrolls non-traditional students in an evening program of accelerated study.
-In January 2000 the college returned to the NAIA Division II.
-William Penn is accredited by the Higher Learning Commission and a member of the North Central Association.
+In 1995, William Penn's "College for Working Adults" was founded, which enrolls non-traditional students in an evening program of accelerated study.
+In January 2000 the university returned to the NAIA Division II.
+William Penn University is currently accredited by the Higher Learning Commission and a member of the North Central Association.

-In 2007, Musco Lighting, also in Oskaloosa, donated $12 million to the school for various projects—the biggest single gift in the school's history.
+In 2007, Musco Lighting, an Oskaloosa based lighting manufacturer, donated $12 million to the school for various projects—the biggest single gift in the school's history.
 The money was to be used for 200000 sqft of new structures including student recreation, classrooms, laboratories, and a stand-alone Industrial Technology Center building called the Musco Technology Center (MTC), which is home for the expanding Digital Communication Program.